 When you have completed editing your sections, you can lock movement to anchor the position of each section.
 Don’t forget to click Save.
 Watch this tutorial video to gain a better understanding of this process.

 NoteCupix provides all editing services and does all editing work for you, including aligning sections manually and drawing a floor plan.
 Please contact Cupix Support to request this service.

 Last but not least, not creating ANC/NA sections is the best solution.
 The likelihood of your sections splitting decreases, if you capture enough photos by following our shooting guide.
 These are basic editing tricks and tips that you should become familiar with.
 No matter how big your 3D tour is, you can edit it without difficulty, as long as you understand the basics.
 Let’s take a look at this sample 3D tour.
-The project site scale is 58,540 square feet and consists of 365 photos and 12 sections (9 ANC, 3 NA).
-The total time we spent editing it was just one hour.
-How amazing!

 We understand that it may take some time to familiarize yourself with Cupix and its processes.
 However, you can always get assistance from our support team by submitting a ticket along with your 3D tour URL.